 By: Mark Timmony

-My thanks to Mark Timmony for a signed copy of Blood of the Spear.
+My thanks to Mark Timmony for providing me with an eBook copy of the book.